artis101/esp32roundscreen/README.md

-# ESP32C3 GC9A01 dev board with a 1.28" 240x240 IPS LCD
+# ESP32C3 GC9A01 dev board with a 1.28" 240x240 LCD

-This is a work in progress to showcase this module.
-A write up will follow soon.
+This is a fun project I made to play with the ESP32 C3 microcontroller and a round 1.28 inch TFT IPS display.

+## Description

+The SKU of this unit is `ESP32-2424S012C-I`.
+It uses a 240 by 240 pixel display with a GC9A01 driver.
+The board has a 3.3V regulator and a USB-C connector for power and programming.

+The core is an ESP32-C3-MINI-1U module, a 32-bit RISC-V single-core processor, up to 160MHz.
+The board has 4MB of flash memory and 384KB of ROM.
+400Kb of SRAM is available for the user.
+8Kb of RTC memory is also available.
+The board has a 2.4GHz WiFi and Bluetooth 5.0.

 ## How it looks like?